 7

-On the shores of Lake Vembanad, you’ll find the charming town of Kumarakom.
-This is the ideal starting point for a cruise on the Kerala backwaters - a network of lagoons, canals, and lakes stretching in the lowlands between the coast and the Western Ghats mountain range.
-This is a unique and preserved ecosystem where rice is cultivated and traditional fishing practices take place.
-Don’t miss the chance to step aboard lovingly refurbished houseboats and grain barges for a serene cruise complete with views of swaying palm trees and hardworking fishermen.
+On the shores of Lake Vembanad in Kerala, you’ll find the charming town of Kumarakom.
+This is the ideal starting point for a cruise along the Kerala backwaters – a network of lagoons, canals and lakes stretching across the lowlands between the coast and the Western Ghats mountain range.
+Immerse yourself in the local culture of this uniquely preserved ecosystem, easily one of the prettiest places in India.
+Climb aboard a refurbished houseboat for a serene cruise complete with views of swaying palm trees, rice paddies and a bevy of birdlife.

 8